ashanr/student_dss/student-migration-database-documentation.md

 ## Overview

 This database contains comprehensive data on 1,000 international students and their migration decisions, specifically designed for predictive modeling and decision support system development.
-The dataset incorporates research-backed factors that influence student migration decisions, making it suitable for academic research and machine learning applications.
+The dataset incorporates evidence-based factors that influence student migration decisions, making it suitable for professional applications and machine learning implementations.

 ## Database Structure